DavidVollmers/celm/README.md

 ## Why Celm?

 Celm (`/siː ɛlm/`) is a modern and lightweight library for creating custom elements.
-At it's core is a simple API that provides reactivity, scoped styles and JSX support for building powerful web applications, scalable design systems and reusable components.
+At its core is a simple API that provides reactivity, scoped styles and JSX support for building powerful web applications, scalable design systems and reusable components.